joshbeard/homelab-service-pihole/README.md

-# Graylog
+# Pi-Hole

-Deployment of Graylog in a Proxmox LXC using Ansible.
+Deployment of Pi-Hole in a Proxmox LXC using Ansible.